 Pivot was certainly the word of the debate.
 Just as customers themselves have had to re-learn new ways of working and living, so have businesses taken sober decisions to change their business models in response.
 It means technology leaders have very busy schedules.

-“Three important things come to mind when one considers the future of customer experience: collaboration with customers, governance and prioritization.”
+“Three important things come to mind when one considers the future of customer experience: collaboration with customers, governance and prioritisation.”

 Within the legal sector, transformations have been forced, not least encouraged, and for Charlotte Baldwin the onus of these improvements fall on data.